Nicalis: Controversy over management

 In September 2019, Kotaku editor Jason Schreier posted a lengthy article compiled from interviews with anonymous internal employees of Nicalis and external developers that have used the company related to the management of the company, particularly to its CEO Tyrone Rodriguez.
-The investigation was spurred by observations from players of brief conflicts between Nicalis and their developers across social media in the years prior.
+The investigation was spurred by observations from players of brief conflicts between Nicalis and its developers across social media in the years prior.
 The report asserted that Rodriguez was controlling and exploitative of his employees and encouraged a racist atmosphere within the company.
 External developers also stated that they felt Nicalis engaged in ghosting; they had signed deals for Nicalis to help publish their games, but later could not get any response from Nicalis, causing them to lose time and potential sales, and forcing them to turn to other publishers.
 In response to the report, Nicalis issued a statement stating "We do not condone abusive workplace environments or discrimination and have people from all walks of life."
 Rodriguez apologized on Twitter that his comments to his employees reported in the article were "indefensible and unacceptable".

-On hearing of these accusations, Edmund McMillen, who had developed several games through Nicalis, stated that he would no longer be working with the company on any future games, though The Binding of Isaac: Repentance would still be releasing as originally planned.
-McMillen recanted his stance in January 2021, citing Rodriguez's adjusted behavior.
-Nicalis published McMillen's further works, including the console versions of The Legend of Bum-bo in 2022.
+On hearing of these accusations, Edmund McMillen, who had developed several games through Nicalis, stated that he would no longer be working with the company on any future games, though The Binding of Isaac: Repentance would still be releasing as originally planned due to contractual obligation.